tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 <hr>

 ## XI. <a id="section11"> Bundling and transpiling HW-2
-- Bundling and transpiling [HW-2 - Audio Visualizer - Ultimate Version](../hw/hw-2.md) should be very straight-forward
+- Bundling and transpiling [HW-2 - Audio Visualizer - Ultimate Version](../hw/hw-2.md) with **webpack** and **babel** should be very straight-forward
-- Repeating the steps that you did above, except this time for you HW-2 files is all you need to do:
+- Repeating the steps that you did above, except this time for your HW-2 files, is all you need to do:
   - `cd` into the ***lastName*-*firstInitial*-hw-2** folder
   - create a node project with **npm** - `npm init -y`
   - `npm install webpack --save-dev`
   - `npm install webpack-cli --save-dev`
   - and so on ...
-- When you are done, the AV should look as before, but it will no longer need to reference the **js** folder or any of the files in it
+- When you are done, the AV should work as before, but it will no longer need to reference the **js** folder or any of the files in it